7 Tourist Mistakes to Avoid in Tenerife (From a Local)

 • Never swim alone, safety first.

-6. Skipping the North Entirely
+6. Skipping the north entirely

 As a local, I have to be honest, my favourite part of Tenerife is the north.
 Many tourists never make it past the busy southern resorts, and that’s a huge mistake.
 The beaches in the north are quieter, cleaner, and far less crowded, and the vibe is just more relaxed and authentic.

-7. Getting Caught Up on Veronica’s Strip
+7. Getting caught up on Veronica’s strip

 Veronica’s Strip in Playa de las Américas is famous for wild nightlife, but here’s the truth: there are hardly any locals.
 It’s full of tourists partying hard, which can create a risky environment: fights, pickpockets, and vulnerable situations happen more often than people realise.